JayTheDaniels/The-Astral-Project/README.md

 # The Astral Project

 A Godot game presented by Penguins of Destiny.
-Game design and development by Jay Cooper (@JayTheDaniels), Kristjan Buckingham (@), Nneka Nnagbo (@nnekannagbo), and Lynn Alkhouri.
+Game design and development by Jay Cooper (@JayTheDaniels), Kristjan Buckingham (@kristjanethics), Nneka Nnagbo (@nnekannagbo), and Lynn Alkhouri.

 Ambient sounds by ---.